-When you work as a building maintenance engineer, you are in a unique position to use your brains and your physical strengths.
-Becoming a successful, sought-after building maintenance engineer requires training and experience.
-You must be knowledgeable in the field to compete for the best jobs and to be competent and qualified for assignments as they come up.
-A strong background in math and science can help, but the specialized training you receive from the industry itself will help you build your reputation as a top-notch employee and valuable addition to any building engineering team.
+When you work as a building maintenance engineer, you’re in a unique position.
+By that we mean, you’ll have the opportunity to use your brains and your physical strengths.
+You’ll find that becoming a successful, sought-after building maintenance engineer requires training and experience.
+In fact, you must be knowledgeable in the field to compete for the best jobs and to be competent and qualified for assignments as they come up.
+A strong background in math and science can help.
+But, the specialized building engineer training you receive from the industry itself will help you build your reputation.
+Before you know it, you’ll be a top-notch employee and valuable addition to any building engineering team.

 They do this by combining classroom instruction with hands-on training for total immersion into the training experience.
-One of the best features of NAPE is its ability to help working engineers and bring on the next generation of building engineers.
+One of the best features of NAPE is its ability to help working engineers.
+At the same time, the help bring on the next generation of building engineers.
 You can take exams and earn certifications through NAPE as well.
 If you’re a building engineer, join today if you haven’t already.

 Training and Employment Through Local 99